The history of WoodsEdge Wools Farm, since it’s inception in 1976, is a story intertwining textiles and a breeding vision.

 For the next 14 years, WoodsEdge built an extraordinarily successful bloodstock business around alpacas & llamas.
 During this time the decision to sell the yarn business was made and the total focus became breeding fiber for end-use.
 The new business plan focused on breeding for specific characteristics desirable for heirloom items as well as reproductive efficiency.

-In 1995, the face of WoodsEdge changed forever with the death of Fred Walker.
+In 1995, the face of WoodsEdge changed forever with the passing of Fred Walker.
 Although greatly missed, his natural born aptitude with animals, expertise in land management, and the accomplished skill set in everything from carpentry to mechanics required to keep a large farm running smoothly, were already passed to the next generation.
-With a business partner, the alpaca population grew to a top of 300 on the farm.
-The import days were at its peak and Linda traveled to Peru to personally select the right alpacas for her breeding program.
+Linda and Brent forged ahead and the WoodsEdge alpaca population grew to a herd of 300 on the farm.
+The import days were at its peak and Linda traveled to Peru to personally select the right alpacas for the WoodsEdge breeding program.